aws-samples/aws-glue-samples/utilities/Hive_metastore_migration/README.md

       --output-path s3://mybucket/myfolder/
     ```

-    - If the job finishes successfully, it should create 3 sub-folders in the S3 output path you
+    - If the job finishes successfully, it creates 3 sub-folders in the S3 output path you
     specified named "databases", "tables" and "partitions".
 These paths will be used in the next step.

-3. Create an AWS Glue ETL job similar to the one described in the section above.
-Upload
-   `import_into_datacatalog.py` and `hive_metastore_migration.py` to S3.
+3. Upload these ETL job scripts to an S3 bucket:

+       import_into_datacatalog.py
+       hive_metastore_migration.py

+4. Create a job on the AWS Glue console to extract metadata from your Hive
+   metastore and write it to AWS Glue Data Catalog.
+Define the job with **An existing script that you provide** and the following properties:

-   In the job, use the S3 path for `import_into_datacatalog.py` as the **Script Path**.
+   - **Script path where the script is stored** - S3 path to `import_into_datacatalog.py`
-   Use the S3 path for `hive_metastore_migration.py` in **Python library path**.
-Also, set the
+   - **Python library path** - S3 path to `hive_metastore_migration.py`

-   following parameters.
+   Add the following parameters.

-   - `--mode` should be set to `from-s3`
+   - `--mode` set to `from-s3`
-   - `--database-input-path` should be set to the S3 path containing only databases.
+   - `--database-input-path` set to the S3 path containing only databases.
-   - `--table-input-path` should be set to the S3 path containing only tables.
+   - `--table-input-path` set to the S3 path containing only tables.
-   - `--partition-input-path` should be set to the S3 path containing only partitions.
+   - `--partition-input-path` set to the S3 path containing only partitions.

    Also, because there is no need to connect to any JDBC source, the job doesn't
    require any connections.